Modern Business Intelligence Development

 http://localhost/odata/GetLocations?$select=TownSE&$expand=Region($select=RegionSE)&$filter=(Region/RegionSE eq 'Storstockholm')

-Result above is a JSON object containing locations and its associated Regions.
+The result above is a JSON object containing locations and its associated Regions.
 Similar to the SQL command

 To get you started on OData queries check out these examples.